FAQ

 However one views the Mosaic Covenant, it cannot be a republication of the Covenant of Works as it stood with Adam.
 This is so for at least two reasons: first, Adam was sinless; and second, Adam represented others.
 Israel was neither sinless nor representative of others.
 So if we view the Mosaic Covenant as republishing something of the Covenant of Works, it cannot be the essence and substance of that covenant on its original terms.
 It may be (and I think it is) a republication of certain principles of the original Covenant of Works, but for different purposes than initially given.

-While holding that the Mosaic Covenant was covenant of works, meaning it operated upon the works principle, 17th century particular baptists varied on what reward was offered by the Mosaic Covenant.
+While holding that the Mosaic Covenant was a covenant of works, meaning it operated upon the works principle, 17th century particular baptists varied on what reward was offered by the Mosaic Covenant.
 Nehemiah Coxe agreed with John Owen that the Mosaic Covenant was only about temporal life in the land of Canaan, not eternal life.
 This is the view articulated in the videos on this site.
 Others said it potentially offered eternal life for perfect obedience.
 This is the view articulated by Jeffery Johnson.

 For much more on this question, including extensive interaction between these two views by modern proponents, please see Republication, the Mosaic Covenant, and Eternal Life